A few years after Roborock launched their first product, the S5, they now finally have an upgrade – the S5 Max.

 You won’t get this type of option with the S5 or the S6.
 While the Roborock S4 does not have a mop, so it is the best option if you only want the vacuum feature.

 The design of the Roborock dust cup remains the same as the older S5.
-It can only hold up to 490 ml of dry dirt, which is decent, but nothing to get excited about.
+It can only hold up to 480 ml of dry dirt, decent but nothing to get excited about.

-Behind the dust cup is a HEPA filter that helps keep allergens inside the bin.
-The opening is quite narrow, so emptying can be a little tricky.
+Behind the dustbin is a HEPA filter that helps keep allergens inside the bin.
+The opening is quite narrow, so disposing of dirt can be a little tricky.
 I would suggest tapping the HEPA filter on a solid object like the trash bin to dislodge any dirt that may wedge between the bends.

 How does the Roborock S5 Max navigate?

 One of the biggest strengths of Roborock products is the smart navigating system that relies on a Laser sensor.